-When you press an Input fader's SET button the Tab display switches to the Input Tab for that channel.
+When you press and hold an Input fader's A/B button the Tab display switches to the Input Tab for that channel.
 You can click on various buttons to configure the channel for your application.
 Note that the Source and Programmable Button windows are interactive.
 The INPUT SOURCE knob on the Master Panel (see Chapter 3) serves double duty and acts as a parameter modifier when in the EQ or Dynamics screens.